 Customer photos and photos of the product being used in real-life situations are the most valued, with 68% of consumers searching for them on social media before making a purchase.

-With this in mind, eCommerce brands should focus on creating UGC, collecting it and using it in their online stores as visual reviews and product inspiration.
-This will show consumers how well products work, teach them how to use them and inspire them to come back to the brand.
+With this in mind, eCommerce brands should focus on creating UGC, collecting it, and using it in their online stores as visual reviews and product inspiration.
+This will show consumers how well products work, teach them how to use them, and inspire them to come back to the brand.

-Customer reviews are a great example of essential content that every online cosmetics brand should have on their website in order to build trust with consumers.
+Customer reviews are a great example of essential content that every online cosmetics brand should have on its website in order to build trust with consumers.
 Most respondents confirm that they read them before making a purchase, with only 17% answering that they don’t consider reviews important.

 And what about customer service and contact functions?
 How much do consumers value customer support when shopping online?
-The answer is: a lot.
+The answer is a lot.
 Especially ‘instant’ responses, which are becoming more prevalent through the use of online/live chat (52% of respondents).

 - The retailer potential.
 Like them or not, they are stealing the eCommerce spotlight so make sure your products are available through online retailers.

-– Turn to your consumers to sell your products (customer reviews and User Generated Content).
+- Turn to your consumers to sell your products (customer reviews and User Generated Content).
 People trust people, not companies.
-Make sure to include reviews of real customers that have purchased your products, and any additional UGC like photos or product unboxings, otherwise your brand may be seen as untrustworthy.
+Make sure to include reviews of real customers that have purchased your products, and any additional UGC like photos or product unboxings, otherwise, your brand may be seen as untrustworthy.

 - Share your brand’s ethics policy with customers.
 If you are proud of your brand’s philosophy and create cruelty-free, recyclable products, make sure consumers know about it.
 Our society is more concerned about issues related to the environment and their own personal impact than ever before.

 - Adopt instant online communication.
 Incorporate a chat feature into your eCommerce shop to show customers that you care about them and want to solve their problems as soon as possible.